Georgia vs. Alabama NCAA Football Odds, Plays and Insights | December 4, 2021

 Alabama Stats and Trends

-- Alabama has played 12 games, with six wins against the spread.

-- Alabama's games this year have gone over the total in five out of 12 opportunities (41.7%).
+- Alabama's games this season have hit the over five times in 12 opportunities (41.7%).

 - Alabama is 6-6 against the spread and 11-1 overall when the team scores more than 6.9 points.

-- This season the Crimson Tide have 10 turnovers, six fewer than the Bulldogs have takeaways (16).
+- The Crimson Tide have 10 giveaways this season, while the Bulldogs have 16 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.